 Zoe watched Ezekiel skeptically.
 She already knew what he wanted to bring along but let him take his utensils.

 “Do you even know where the river is supposed to be?”
 Ezekiel asked the older guy.
 Gabe scoffed before his eyes lowered to the pile Ezekiel was holding dearly.

 “You didn’t have to bring the books.
 The only demons around are the ones connected to me and they're not even here right now.”

 “Yes, you are.
 Andy said that everyone knows.
 They know how the commander looks and that’s you.”

 “Mehrdir appeared after you called me.
 He told me that the commander has a sign on his arm.
-I don’t have it.
 He checked and I don’t have it.
 I am not the commander.”
 She took care to emphasize what was important.
 “Who do you believe?
 Me or a ghost?”